HarborScale/thos-m5stack-dial/README.md

 THOS is a fully-featured open-source firmware for the **M5Stack Dial**.
 It brings **watch, alarm, timer, and settings apps** in a lightweight, smooth, and responsive UI with **OLED graphics**, rotary encoder input, and tactile feedback.

+**NEW:** Optional **productivity tracking dashboard** via HarborScale integration – track your focus sessions in real-time with beautiful Grafana visualizations! 📊

 ## 🔥 Features